-What Are Good Funds in Real Estate?
+Quick Answer: What Are Good Funds in Real Estate?

 Understanding Good Funds in Real Estate

-In real estate, good funds refer to money that is immediately available for withdrawal by the title company, escrow agent, or attorney handling the closing.
+In real estate, good funds refer to money that i immediately available for withdrawal by the title company, escrow agent, or attorney handling the closing.
 These funds must be cleared, verified, and accessible before a transaction can close.

 The concept ensures that all parties—especially sellers—can trust that the payment is legitimate, available, and not subject to being reversed.